-On January 1, 2012, the rules dealing with pensions upon marriage breakdown changed.
+On January 1, 2012, the rules dealing with pensions on marriage breakdown changed.
 This Guide does not apply where:

 - the Settlement Instrument was dated before January 1, 2012;

 Instead, the pre-2012 pension valuation and division rules apply.
-Settlement Instruments include any of the following:
+Settlement Instruments include the following: